munshaw/my-systems-old/Workstation.md

 ## Development stuff

+I do some programming on my system, and some of it isolated in containers.
+Here's my general rule: If the toolchain can be installed via apt, does not require additional steps for reproducability, and does not require special vscode extentions, then it can be done on the system.
+Every other project should be given its own container.

 I installed [RStudo](https://rstudio.com/products/rstudio/) for statistics projects.

-My default user does not have any local development environments set up, and does not have language specific extentions installed in vscode, outside of highlighting.
-Instead, I create a new user for every different development environment or project to keep them isolated.

-The rest of this section needs to be seperated into a per-user basis.
+The rest of this section needs to be re-worked for containers.

 I don't have any Rust projects going on, so this section is mostly focused on Haskell for now.
 For Ghcup dependancies, install `sudo apt install libgmp-dev libffi-dev libncurses-dev libtinfo5`.
 Then I Installed [Nix package manager](https://nixos.org/nix/), [Rust](https://rustup.rs/), [Stack](https://haskellstack.org), and [Ghcup](https://haskell.org/ghcup/).
 I rebooted here to add everything into my PATH.
 Then upgraded GHC to latest version with